monarchs-ice/monarchs/docs/source/model_setup_reference.rst

 load the result in as an array.

     DEM_path : str, optional
-        Path to a digital elevation map (DEM) to be read in by MONARCHS.
+        Path to a digital elevation model (DEM) to be read in by MONARCHS.
         This will be read in by MONARCHS according to its filetype, and interpolated to shape ``(row_amount, col_amount)``.